| The discussion on the strategic

 bourgeoisie wants to prevent it at all cost and because it

 still has enough power to prevent it.
+Let us take the exceptional and

 only case in Latin America over the last decade where